1st/backbone-nodejs-book/README.md

 ----------

 You are welcome to help me improve this book.
-Create your fork and create pull request with new changes.
+To propose your changes to this book you can create an issue or create pull request.
+It's fun and easy!

 -- [Anton Danilchenko](https://github.com/1st)